 Xfinity and Frontier’s fiber internet service are pretty much neck and neck when it comes to promised download speeds.

-Our spidey sense tells us that Frontier’s fiber internet speeds probably match Xfinity’s speeds.
+Our spidey sense tells us that Frontier’s fiber internet speeds probably match Xfinity’s internet speeds.

 Xfinity vs. Frontier: Data caps